mrkruk/XmasCountdown/README.md

 This project was developed using an Arduino Mega board with a 32x64 RGB matrix panel.

 **Wiring your panel to your Arduino Mega board**
-You'll need some wires that are male on end, female on the other.
+You'll need some wires that are male on one end, female on the other.

 When looking at the pins on the panel input, 2 per row and working top to bottom, the wiring to the Arduino Mega board is as follows: